 - Grilled Rosemary Lemon Chicken Thighs

-Lately I’m all about bone-in pork chop recipes… lean meat, inexpensive, tender and delicious.
+Lately, I’m all about bone-in pork chop recipes… it's lean meat, inexpensive, tender, and delicious.

 And since it’s summertime, and we’re all still grilling and chilling, I’m all about cooking up the perfect pork chop on the grill.